Apothecary

 What element is Mullein associated with?

-Mullein is associated with the Fire element and the sign of Capricorn, and resonates with the Root chakra.
+Mullein is associated with the Fire element, the sign of Capricorn, and resonates with the Root chakra.

 What planet rules Mullein?